paulirotta/async_cargo_mcp/README.md

 ## Features

 - **Walk and chew gum at the same time**: Long-running cargo commands immediately free the LLM for other tasks.
 The MCP tool uses callbacks to notifify when the task is done.
+It encourages the LLM to multitask to save wall clock time, but works smoothly if it chooses not to.
 - **Comprehensive Cargo Commands**: Implementation of all core cargo commands useful to an LLM: `build`, `test`, `run`, `check`, `doc`, `add`, `remove`, `update`, `clean`, `fix`, `search`, `bench`, `install`, `tree`, `version`, `fetch`, `rustc`, `metadata`
 - **Optional Cargo Extension Commands**: If installed, the LLM can use:
     - `clippy` for enhanced linting and code quality checks